 * Please note that as of December 2016 the Cathedral authorities in Santiago have indicated that they are prepared to issue a compostela to pilgrims who can evidence a walk of at least 25 – 30km in the UK (or elsewhere) prior to travelling to A Coruña – details here.
-Please see Walk Another Pilgrimage for details of UK pilgrim and spiritual routes; at the moment only the Pilgrims Way (Winchester or London to Canterbury) or the Way of St Andrews (various starting points to St Andrews) have pilgrim passports and stamps which would provide proof for the Pilgrim Office in Santiago.
+Please see Walk Another Pilgrimage for details of UK pilgrim and spiritual routes; at the moment only the Pilgrims Way (Winchester or London to Canterbury), the Way of St Andrews (various starting points to St Andrews) and the St Michael’s Way (Lelant to Marazion) have pilgrim passports and stamps which would provide proof for the Pilgrim Office in Santiago.
 The CSJ is actively communicating with churches on various routes regarding the possibility of having stamps available for pilgrims.

 Waymarking.
 A mixture of yellow arrows and, since 2000, shell tiles and marker stones bearing shells.
 The way-marking is generally good.

 Terrain.
 This is Galicia and the countryside is reminiscent of Brittany, Cornwall and other Celtic regions.
 The hardest and steepest day is day 2 of the Coruña route, from Sarandones to Calle de Poulo (or Ordenes).
 On the Ferrol route the hardest walking is between Betanzos and Hospital de Bruma.
 There is considerable road walking near towns.